hpc/charliecloud/doc/ch-image.rst

 under this approach).
 This can be expressed with :code:`--force-cmd=apt-get,-o,APT::Sandbox::User=root`, though this particular case is built-in and does not need to be specified.
-The full default configuration can be examined in the source file :code:`fakeroot.py`.
+The full default configuration, which is applied regardless of the image distribution, can be examined in the source file :code:`force.py`.
 If any :code:`--force-cmd` are specified, this replaces (rather than extends) the default configuration.

 Note that because the substitutions are a simple regex with no knowledge of shell syntax, they can cause unwanted modifications.
 For example, :code:`RUN